iamguid/ngx-mf/README.md

 # ngx-mf
 `ngx-mf` is zero dependency set of types for infer angular FormGroup type from model type.

-That means you can bind your models type with form type and check type errors.
+That means you can bind your models type with form type.

-For example if you have codegen tools for models in your project you can just use that models to define forms type.

-If something changed in your models you see type checking errors - it is usefull in real world enterprise applications where everything can be changed.

-You can define your model interface once and then you can use it everywhere (in forms and backend interaction for example).

-Use only one source of truth is imported thing, and this lib can help you for that.

 It's not increase of your bundle size because it's just TypeScript types.